EpinelPS/EpinelPS/README.md

 [![Discord](https://img.shields.io/discord/1261717212448952450?style=flat-square)](https://discord.gg/Ztt6Y9vQjF)

 </div>
-Private/local server for another anime game.
+Private/local server for a 2d anime rpg game.
+The goal of this project is to replicate the functionality of the official server.
 Discord server: https://discord.gg/Ztt6Y9vQjF

 > [!CAUTION]
-> Please be aware that some people are trying to sell this private server.
-Please do not buy it!
+> Please note that GitHub is the only official source for EpinelPS. **If you bought it from someone, you got scammed.**

 > [!WARNING]
-> This project is in a very early state so many functions in the game do not work.
+> This project is in an early state so many functions in the game do not work.
+It is recommended to download the latest build from GitHub actions.

 ## Usage
 Download the latest release/GitHub actions build, and run ServerSelector.Desktop.exe as administrator (to modify DNS hosts file and install a CA cert).
 Make sure to close the game and launcher first.
 Select Local server, and then click save.
 After that, start EpinelPS.exe to start the actual server.